Low birth weight, prematurity and growth retardation: small vulnerable newborns

 The MAMI Care Pathway approach responds to the needs of high-risk infants and their mothers.

-The community-based MAMI Care Pathway approach is adapted to humanitarian contexts and resource-constrained settings.
-Focused on the needs of the mother-infant pair -- the mother and her small, nutritionally at-risk baby (in the first six months of life), this approach provides technical guidance to identify them as early as possible, assess their psychosocial, nutritional, and health problems and risks, and provide comprehensive support for their survival and wellbeing (Desplats et al., 2026)Desplats, G., Dent, N., Ben Ameur, A., & Kitamura, T. (2026).
-MAMI en pratique: Learning from the field – Technical brief.
-Emergency Nutrition Network. https://doi.org/10.71744/z6j7-wa12.
-This support is linked to other available systems, facilitating referral to health services when there are serious problems, and interventions addressing the mother's needs, such as micronutrient supplementation and mental health and psychosocial support (Fuller et al., 2025)Fuller, S., Dent, N., Deconinck, H., & McGrath, M. (2025).
-Supporting mothers of vulnerable infants under six months: Inviting conversation and collaboration.
-Emergency Nutrition Network. https://www.ennonline.net/resource/mami/supporting-mothers-vulnerable-infants-under-six-months-inviting-conversation.
+The MAMI Care Pathway approach, community-based and adapted to humanitarian contexts and resource-limited settings, focuses on the needs of the mother-infant dyad where the baby is small and at nutritional risk (in the first six months of life).
+It provides technical guidance to identify them as early as possible, assess their psychosocial, nutritional and health problems and risks, and provide comprehensive support for their survival and wellbeing (Desplats et al., 2026).
+This support is linked to the rest of the available systems, facilitating referral to health services when there are serious problems, and interventions addressing the mother's needs, such as micronutrient supplementation and mental health and psychosocial support interventions (Fuller et al., 2025).

 References